How to Choose Web Hosting (Without Overpaying)

 Affiliate Disclosure: I rely on hard data and 33 years of IT experience, not marketing brochures.
 This page contains affiliate links.
 If you follow my framework and purchase through them, I earn a small commission at no extra cost to you.
 Read our testing methodology here.

+How to choose web hosting the right way matters more than most people realize.
 For most foreign trade B2B owners, selecting a server feels like gambling.
 When figuring out how to choose web hosting, many beginners fall into the trap of buying massive server resources they simply cannot utilize.

 As an IT engineer with over three decades of experience, I use a strict mathematical rule for infrastructure: cap your downside risk.
-Here is my 30-second checklist and Expected Value (EV) framework to help you choose the right web hosting plan without burning your budget.

 1. The 3 Types of Web Hosting (Stripped of Marketing Jargon)